 Dravet Syndrome (myoclonic epilepsy of infancy) is a rare, devastating and potentially fatal form of epilepsy that begins early in infancy and is unrelenting throughout life.
 Severe seizures can last for hours and are resistant to most anti-epileptic therapy.
 Among its many consequences are behavioral, speech and developmental delays, growth and nutritional problems, chronic infections and other serious conditions.

-But there is new hope for these unfortunate children thanks to a form of medical marijuana that contains a minimal amount of THC, marijuana's psychoactive substance.
+But there is new hope for these unfortunate children thanks to a form of medical marijuana that contains a minimal amount of THC, marijuana’s psychoactive substance.
 It is swallowed not smoked.
 A recent test on a six-year-old miraculously reduced her seizures from up to three hundred a day to just one!
 Use of the treatment was carefully considered since this was the youngest known patient to have medical marijuana administered.
-Dravet now joins an ever-lengthening list of conditions that are treatable with medical marijuana.The BEST SALES on Amazon NOW ]
+Dravet now joins an ever-lengthening list of conditions that are treatable with medical marijuana.Up to 70% off on Hottest Amazon Deals]